A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Adversarial Reprogramming}

-With the emerge of pre-trained graph neural network models~\cite{hu2019strategies,hu2020gpt,qiu2020gcc}, introducing adversarial reprogramming~\cite{elsayed2018adversarial,zheng2021adversarial} into deep graph representation learning becomes another possibility as well.
-The major difference between adversarial reprogramming and adversarial attack lies in whether or not there is a particular target after putting some adversarial samples against the model.
-Adversarial attack requires some small modification on the input data samples.
+With the emergence of pre-trained graph neural network models~\citep{hu2019strategies,hu2020gpt,qiu2020gcc}, introducing adversarial reprogramming~\citep{elsayed2018adversarial,zheng2021adversarial} into deep graph representation learning becomes another possibility as well.
+The major difference between adversarial reprogramming and adversarial attack \citep{zhao2020object, thys2019fooling, huang2017adversarial} lies in whether or not there is a particular target after putting some adversarial samples against the model.
+An adversarial attack requires some small modifications to the input data samples.
 An adversarial attack is considered successful once the result is influenced.
-However, under the adversarial reprogramming settings, the task succeed if and only if the influenced results can be used for another desired task.
+However, under the adversarial reprogramming settings, the task succeeds if and only if the influenced results can be used for another desired task.

-This is to say, without changing the model's inner structure or fine-tuning its parameters, we might be able to use some pre-trained graph models for some other tasks that were not planned to be solved by these models in the first place.
+This is to say, without changing much on the model's inner structure or fine-tuning its parameters, we might be able to use some pre-trained graph models for some other tasks that were not planned to be solved by these models in the first place.
 In other deep learning fields, adversarial reprogramming problems are normally solved by having the input carefully encoded, and output cleverly mapped.
-On some graph data sets, such as chemical data sets and biology data sets, pretrained models are already available.
+On some graph data sets, such as chemical data sets and biology data sets, pre-trained models are already available.
 Therefore, there is a possibility that adversarial reprogramming could be applied in the future.